 Humanities/Fine Arts Electives must be chosen from the General Education list of Humanities and Fine Arts courses approved by the University.
-One Humanities/Fine Arts Elective must be chosen from ENGL 2120, 2310, 2012, 2013, 2210, 2320, 2022, or 2023.
+One Humanities/Fine Arts Elective must be a sophomore level literature course (ex.
+ENGL 2110).

 History must be from the General Education list of History courses approved by the University.
-They are currently HIST 2010 and HIST 2020.
-HIST 2030 may replace HIST 2010 or HIST 2020.
+They are currently listed on the website.